 What is intussusception?

 Intussusception is a serious disorder in which one part of the intestine slides into another part of the intestine, similar to a collapsing telescope.
-The intestine becomes inflamed and swollen and can cause an obstruction.
-Other symptoms can include severe pain, vomiting or abnormal stools.
+The intestine becomes inflamed and swollen and can cause an obstruction or blockage.
+Symptoms can include severe abdominal pain, fever, vomiting or abnormal stools.

 Intussusception may occur anywhere along the gastrointestinal tract; however, it often occurs at the junction of the small and large intestine.
 The condition most commonly occurs in children three months to 24 months of age.
 Intussusception is a medical/surgical emergency.
 If your child has some or all of the symptoms of intussusception, you should call your physician or an emergency medical professional immediately.
 Do not give your child over-the-counter medications.